 In reality, thieves are more likely to steal older and more trustworthy vehicles because there’s a large demand for their parts.
 A newer car has been in the market for less time and so the demand for its parts has not grown to the extent of that for older cars.

 So, even if you are driving a second-hand car, it’s worth considering getting a comprehensive car insurance that covers you for car theft or loss, among others.
+Have a good think about your unique needs.

-“Compulsory Third Party Insurance Covers Damage To My Car.”
+“Compulsory Third Party Insurance Covers Damage to My Car.”

 Compulsory third party insurance (also known as CTP or green slip) is mandatory for every car driver in Australia and is typically included in the cost of car registration.
 It’s the most basic insurance you can get as a car owner.

-“Personal Property Inside My Car Is Covered By My Car Insurance.”
+“Personal Property Inside My Car is Covered By My Car Insurance.”

 Hands up if you often leave valuables inside your vehicle.
 Thought so.
 It’s something most of us do from time to time – life’s busy and it’s easy to forget.